Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Construction of IRs in discrete basis

-where the set of the coefficients $c(n,k,l)$ can be called the wave function in the $(nkl)$ representation.
-As follows from Eqs. (\ref{20A}) and (\ref{20B}), the action of the representation operators on the wave function can be written as
+Instead of $l$ we define a new quantum number $\mu =k-l$ which can take values $-k,-k+1,...k$.
+Each element of the representation space can be written as $x=\sum_{nk\mu}c(n,k,\mu)e_{nk\mu}$ where the set of the coefficients $c(n,k,\mu)$ can be called the WF in the $(nk\mu)$ representation.
+As follows from Eqs. (\ref{20A}) and (\ref{20B}), the action of the representation operators on the WF can be written as

+It is seen from the last expression that the meaning of the quantum number $\mu$ is such that $c(n,k,\mu)$ is the eigenfunction of the operator $J_z$ with the eigenvalue $2\mu$, i.e. $\mu$ is the standard magnetic quantum number.